 • Generalized CIF: .
 Pole of order , residue computed via the formula gives .
 Integral .

-All packaged into “compute residues, sum, multiply by .”
+All of them collapse to “compute residues, sum, multiply by .”

 The closed-contour decision tree